 Pokémon games have been infesting all sorts of markets in recent years.
 This campaign started by Pokémon GO, and because of its success, The Pokémon Company has released another Pokémon game where players have to stare at their screens all day.
 However, instead of going out – which is not recommended in this pandemic, Pokémon Shuffle Mobile is all about sitting in one place, swiping Pokémon faces up and down to match them.

-You will have to shuffle through these puzzles and solve them so you can win Pokémon battles.
+You will have to shuffle through the free puzzles and solve them so you can win Pokémon battles.
 There is a lot of variety, and this game is still better than any of the generic match-and-explode puzzle games we have played until now.
 Though because the game still uses a lot of big textures, your phone may suffer from little heat-ups playing this game, Pokémon Shuffle Mobile is certainly one of the most fun games right now.

 We Were Here

-This game is a fresh start for this games list because it is exclusively available on PC: Windows and macOS.
+This game is a fresh start for this game’s list because it is exclusively available on PC: Windows and macOS.
 Many users have also reported that they have been able to play the game on Linux through WINE, though your experience may vary.

 We Were Here is a 2-player game that is all about communication and reliance on each other.
 Both of you are supposedly stranded.
 One is trapped inside a frozen wasteland, while the other: inside the labyrinth of an abandoned castle.

 We Were Here runs on basically any laptop that was released in the last 5 years, but if you want the best graphics, you will want to churn up a GTX 960 to keep those FPS pumping.
-Do note you can’t play this game without a dedicated microphone.
+Do note you cannot play this game without a dedicated microphone.

-Blameless is a really pretty game that can run on the most basic of hardware.
+Blameless is a really pretty game that can run on the most basic hardware.
 You have to blend yourself in the environment and clear up all the strange happenings going on around your little world.
-Blameless is a short game and should take no more than a few precious hours of your life to beat, but the story itself is pretty enticing and will definitely have you wanting to play some more.
+Blameless is a short game and should take no more than a few hours of your life to beat, but the story itself is pretty enticing and will definitely have you wanting to play more.